LoginRadius/engineering-portal/GUIDELINES.md

    - **tags: (optional)** : You can add the relevant the in the Array of string `for eg: ["NodeJs"]`.
 Please make sure tags should not be more than three.
    - **description** (optional): You can add the short description, which will appear in the card of your blog, it should not be more than 160 characters.
 If you don't specify the description by default the first 160 characters of your blog will be shown.

-   This is an example of the meta info in your blog
+   This is an example of the meta info in your blog:

    ```
    ---